Horsey Gap Seals

 Seal Watching

 Seal watching is a popular activity at Horsey Gap, as visitors can observe these fascinating creatures from a safe distance.
-There are several viewing platforms and boardwalks along the beach, which offer great views of the seals without disturbing them.
+There are several viewing platforms and boardwalks along the beach, offering great views of the seals without disturbing them.

 It is important to remember that seals are wild animals, and they can be dangerous if approached too closely.
 Visitors are advised to keep a safe distance and to avoid disturbing the seals in any way.